 - Helps visitors evaluate your product and see value

-Words that signal a user is in the evaluation stage include “pricing,” “comparison,” “competitors,” and more, depending on your industry.
-If you’re a SaaS business, you could consider targeting terms like “integration” and “requirements,” while an e-commerce business might consider answering questions related to fit, materials, or other product-specific queries.
+Words that signal a user is in the evaluation stage include “pricing,” “comparison,” “competitors,” and more.
+It all depends on your industry.
+If you’re a SaaS business, consider targeting terms like “integration” and “requirements.”
+E-commerce businesses can answer questions related to fit, materials, and other product-specific queries.

 Your middle-of-the-funnel content can be housed on your blog.
-But this is also a good opportunity to collect leads, since you know the user is likely interested in making a purchase, so you could consider gating some of this content via a download form.
+But this is also a good opportunity to collect leads.
+You know the user is likely interested in making a purchase.
+So you could consider gating some of this content via a download form.

 Your CTAs should inspire visitors to see a demo, talk to your sales, team, or visit a purchase page.
-If you’re noticing a lot of drop-off on these pages, consider what questions you’re still not answering or whether your CTA isn’t strong enough.
+If you’re noticing a lot of drop-off on these pages, test to see whether your CTA is strong enough.
+Also, consider what questions you’re still not answering.

 Bottom of the Funnel Content: Purchase